-Antonino and Matteo Bartolotta Technical Scholarship Applicant must attend Cayuga full-time beginning in the fall after graduating from a Cayuga County high school.
-Applicant should have demonstrated a strong interest and aptitude in construction and building trades while in high school.
+Antonino and Matteo Bartolotta Technical Scholarship Applicant must attend Cayuga on a full-time basis beginning in the fall following his/her graduation from a Cayuga County high school.
+Applicant should have demonstrated a strong interest and an aptitude in construction and building trades while in high school.